BenjaminBruenau/RuettelReport/README.md

 1. [Port Forward](#FusionAuth) FusionAuth
 2. Access its UI in the browser
+3. Login with the values defined for the admin account in the kickstart property inside `local-fa-values.yaml`
-3. Go to `Settings` -> `Key Manager`
+4. Go to `Settings` -> `Key Manager`
-4. View the `premium` and `free` key and copy both their public key entries
+5. View the `premium` and `free` key and copy both their public key entries
-5. Replace the values for `kong.premiumConsumerSecret` and `kong.freeConsumerSecret` (in `ruettel-chart-local-values.yaml`)
+6. Replace the values for `kong.premiumConsumerSecret` and `kong.freeConsumerSecret` (in `ruettel-chart-local-values.yaml`)
 with their corresponding public key value
-6. Proceed with the Application Chart Installation
+7. Proceed with the Application Chart Installation

 ```shell
 helm install ruettel-chart ./ruettel-chart -f ruettel-chart-local-values.yaml --set image.tag=<your desired release version / latest>